pmgarderes/FlowkeyPracticePDF/README.md

 # FlowkeyPracticePDF

-A tiny graphical user interface that turns a locally saved Flowkey page into a clean, paginated PDF of the sheet music.
+A tiny graphical user interface that turns a HTML Flowkey page into a clean, paginated PDF of the sheet music.

 ⭐ Stay Updated & Like
 if you find it usefull, This helps me know people are interested, and I’ll post updates or improvements there.